 \begin{definition} Let $x_1,x_2,\ldots,x_n$ be $n$ vectors in $\mathbb{R}^k$.
 In addition, let $\preceq$ be the product order on $\mathbb{R}^k$.
 Then, for each $1\leq i\leq n$, $x_i$ is a maximum with respect to $x_1,x_2,\ldots,x_n$ iff there is no $j\neq i$ such that $x_i\preceq x_j$.
 In addition, the set of maxima with respect to $x_1,x_2,\ldots,x_n$ is called the Pareto-front generated by $x_1,x_2,\ldots,x_n$. \end{definition}

 \begin{remark} \normalfont Definition \ref{def: maximum} refers to a \textit{strong} maximum.
-To see this, consider the special case in which $k=1$ and $x_1=x_2=\ldots=x_n$.
-In this case, $x_1,x_2,\ldots,x_n$ are all maxima in the usual sense but none of them is a maximum in the sense of Definition \ref{def: maximum}.
-While this example illustrates a situation in which there is no maximum in the sense of Definition \ref{def: maximum}, it is possible to have multiple maxima in that sense.
-For instance assume that $n=k=2$ and consider the case in which $x_1=(1,0)$ and $x_2=(0,1)$. \end{remark}
+To see this, consider the special case in which $k=1,n\geq2$ and $x_1=x_2=\ldots=x_n$.
+In this case, $x_1,x_2,\ldots,x_n$ are all maxima in the usual sense but none of them is a maximum in the sense of Definition \ref{def: maximum}. \end{remark}

+\begin{remark} \normalfont It is possible to have multiple maxima in the sense of Definition \ref{def: maximum}.
+For instance, assume that $n=k=2$ and consider the case in which $x_1=(1,0)$ and $x_2=(0,1)$.

-\begin{remark}\normalfont It is natural to introduce another notion of multivariate maximum: $x_i$ is a {\it weak} maximum with respect to $x_1,x_2,\ldots,x_n$ iff there is no $j\neq i$ such that $x_i\prec x_j$.
+\end{remark} \begin{remark}\normalfont It is natural to introduce another notion of multivariate maximum: $x_i$ is a {\it weak} maximum with respect to $x_1,x_2,\ldots,x_n$ iff there is no $j\neq i$ such that $x_i\prec x_j$.
 Correspondingly, the set of weak maxima with respect to $x_1,x_2,\ldots,x_n$ is called the \textit{weak} Pareto-front generated by $x_1,x_2,\ldots,x_n$.
 Later, in Section \ref{subsec: bernoulli} we discuss this notion once the coordinates have a Bernoulli distribution. \end{remark}